manasagopal23/manasagopal23.github.io/_pages/about.md

 I am a PhD candidate in Finance at the Leonard N. Stern School of Business, New York University.
 My research interests lie in financial intermediation, and corporate finance.
 I study business lending in the U.S. with a special focus on the role of nonbanks in small business lending.

-I will be joining the faculty at the Scheller College of Business, Georgia Tech as an Assitant Professor in Finance in Fall 2020.
+I will be joining the faculty at the Scheller College of Business, Georgia Tech as an Assistant Professor in Finance in Fall 2020.